 Other points to note:

-1. Equipment – bring your own equipment.
+1. Equipment – bring your own stuff.
 Rolling up to Japan and expecting to borrow stuff (unless it’s from a friend and you’ve worked it out beforehand) is a bit rude.
-It also, I think, reveals the extent of your dedication to kendo (i.e. not much).

 One place where many people make easy mistakes is with their zekken:

-– Absolutely do not turn up without a zekken.
+– Absolutely DO NOT turn up without a zekken.
 It is a major faux pas..

-– Make sure the zekken is legible (i.e. unless you are Asian or of Asian descent do not use kanji but have your name printed in roman script or katakana – otherwise people will not know how to read your name, and you risk looking foolish).
-If people can’t read your zekken then it’s pointless to even wear one.
+– Make sure the zekken is legible (unless you are Asian or of Asian descent I strongly recommend not using kanji but have your name printed in roman script or katakana – otherwise people will not know how to read your name, and you risk looking foolish).
+If people can’t read your zekken then what’s the point?

 – Consider making a zekken with your country or city name (assuming it’s a large place like London or Paris) rather than your dojo name.
-This is simply so people can place you.
-You may think your dojo has a cool name or is well known, but it’s probably not. btw, when I go to degeiko in other prefectures I simply use an “Osaka” zekken for the same reason.
+This is simply so people can place you easily.

 2. Gifts.
 If you are going to be at a single dojo and you know the teacher then sure, bring a gift if you want to (something cheap).
 If you are moving around dojo and perhaps don’t know the teachers, then I suggest NOT to bring any gifts at all – nobody expects presents from random people.